vrimsha/MechaCar_Statistical_Analysis/README.md

 - The slope of the linear model is not considered to be zero.
 The mpg values corresponding the data variables/coefficients.

-- This linear model predict mpg of MechaCar prototypes effectively, because the Multiple R-squared mean is 0.7149.
+- This linear model does not predict mpg of MechaCar prototypes effectively, because the p-value is 5.35e-11.

 # Deliverable 2: Summary Statistics on Suspension Coils.
 Create Visualizations for the Trip Analysis.